 This Flexcut lino cutter set isn’t exactly cheap at about $50, but it won’t break the bank either.
 There aren’t many cutters that outperform these ones, and the ones that do cost significantly more (as you’ll see below).

 Note: The image on the listing below is inaccurate at time of writing.
 It shows a more expensive set with a wooden box and more cutters.
 What you are buying matches the image above with a leather tool roll.

 If you want some truly professional linocut tools, you’re going to want to look into products from a company called Pfeil.

-If you can spend the money, this boxed set has everything you could ever need.
-If you want to save a bit of money, I’d recommend purchasing a few specific individual cutters instead.
+If you can spend the money, this boxed set has everything you will ever need.
+Want to save a bit of money?
+I’d recommend purchasing a few specific individual cutters instead.

 Because they’re expensive!
 To get the most for your money, you should only pick up the cutters you use the most.
 Before we get into that though, here’s a bit of background on Pfeil tools, but you can learn more in my extensive buyer’s guide to Pfeil tools.

 Pfeil carving tools: Are they worth it?